 The first World Sustainability Award and the first Emerging Sustainability Leader Awards were presented by Prof. Thandi Mgwebi, Director of Research at UWC, and Dr. Franck Vazquez, CEO of MDPI, during a ceremony on 27 January 2017 as part of the gala dinner of the 6th World Sustainability Forum in South Africa.

-Dr Sonia Sachs is a paediatrician and public health specialist with a specialty in paediatric endocrinology.
-Prof Sachs practiced medicine for over 20 years, 14 of which at the Harvard University Health Services.
-In 2004 she joined the Earth Institute and became the health coordinator for the Millennium Villages Project, overseeing all health related interventions and research.
-The goal is to show that an integrated development approach is scalable and sustainable.
+Dr. Sonia Sachs is a paediatrician and public health specialist with a specialty in paediatric endocrinology.
+Dr. Sachs practiced medicine for over 20 years, 14 of which at the Harvard University Health Services.
+In 2004, she joined the Earth Institute and became the health coordinator for the Millennium Villages Project, overseeing all health related interventions and research.
+The goal of the project is to show that an integrated development approach is scalable and sustainable.
 She tirelessly contributes to the coordination and work that has made the Earth Institute a beacon of international sustainable development.
-She received a B.A. from Harvard University, an M.D. from the University of Maryland Medical School, and an MPH from Harvard School of Public Health.
+She received a B.A. from Harvard University, an M.D. from the University of Maryland Medical School, and an MPH from the Harvard School of Public Health.

 Emerging Sustainability Leader Award 2017The joint recipients of the first Emerging Sustainability Leader Award are Dr. Esther Ngumbi and Dr. Xiaosong Hu.